Mandisa Monakali: Career

-Mandisa participates yearly at the United Nations Conference on the Status of Women representing South Africa at this global conference that is held every year.
-The 2015 Conference on The Status of Women's CSW59 marked the anniversary of the Beijing Conference.
-The Beijing conference which was held in 1995.
-She stated at the CSW59; “For us Beijing +20 was not about UN, it was about our daily lives as South African women and you could see what was happening now in the country.
-The number of women we have in construction for instance has increased,” Mandisa Monakali.
+In 2005 and 2015, Monakali represented South Africa at the annual United Nations Conference on the Status of Women.
+She stated at the CSW59 in 2015; "For us Beijing +20 was not about UN, it was about our daily lives as South African women and you could see what was happening now in the country.
+The number of women we have in construction for instance has increased".